 Skip to content

-Usage of trust markers in research
+Usage of Trust Markers in research

 Use case

-'Trust markers' are indicators of integrity, professionalism and reproducibility in scientific research.
+'Trust Markers' are indicators of integrity, professionalism and reproducibility in scientific research.
 They also highlight the level of research transparency within the document, and reduce the risks of allowing non-compliance to research integrity policies to go unobserved.

 This notebook takes you through a few examples which address the above questions.
 It makes use of the Dimensions Research Integrity Dataset, an additional module to Dimensions on Google Big Query (GBQ).